 - Conduct QA tests

-These are the main tasks which may vary depending on the project specifications.
-They are necessary to create the solid tech basis of a website and ensure its seamless operation in the future.
+These are the main tasks that may vary depending on the project specifications.
+They are necessary to create a solid tech basis for a website and ensure its seamless operation in the future.

 #4.
 Website Launch and Maintenance